enphase/embedded-nvm/embedded-nvm-settings/README.md

     // optionally, this could specify another Version and define a migration function type Prev = Base;
     fn from_prev(p: Base) -> Settings { match p {} }

-}
+    // append-only schema evolution within the same TAG is also supported, see the versioned-postcard README }